florentgi/ESP32-Smart-Plant-Pot-Project/docs/logbook.md

 * **Julien Mignon**: Updated the daily log.
 Worked on the web user interface.
 * **Léon Ehrwein**: Worked on cloud based solution with Azure.

-* **Results**: Today’s development focused on bridging real-time environmental data with a more intuitive user experience.
+* **Results**: Today’s development focused on connecting real-time environmental data with a more intuitive user experience.
 Key updates include:

 **Intelligent Environmental Logic**: We integrated local weather data to provide proactive care.
 The system now adjusts watering recommendations dynamically—for instance, increasing frequency during forecasted heatwaves.